-Lynn Greenough is the instructional technology specialist at Technology Across the Curriculum (TAC).
-She has taken the IRB certification and has run survey among students and faculties in the past.
-She will work directly with the student researcher (Beatrice Moissinac), to insure the protocol adherence.

 Dr Jon Dorbolo is the associate director of TAC at OSU.
 Dr Dorbolo has passed the FERPA certificate for behavioral research and has lead several studies in the past.
+He will zork directly with the student research (Béatrice Moissinac), to insure the protocol adherence>

 Training and Oversight

-Beatrice Moissinac is a PhD student in Computer Science (EECS), she has taken several classes on the conducts of behavioral research (taught by Dr. Margaret Burnett).
+Béatrice Moissinac is a PhD student in Computer Science (EECS), she has taken several classes on the conducts of behavioral research (taught by Dr. Margaret Burnett).
 She also has passed several courses from CITI to train on conflict of interest, consent and confidentiality (See attached certificates).

 Conflict of Interest